taipomark/PowerBI-Sales-Report-Demo/README.md

 # PowerBI-Sales-Report-Demo
 PowerBI Sales Report Demo

-It's a Power BI Project which you can open the "Sales Report.pbix" to the Dashboard
+It's a Power BI Project which you can open the "Sales Report.pbip" to the Dashboard

 Questions of the Report:
 1. Can you tell us more about our customers and their spending habits?